kaiser-rpg/KaiserRPG.github.io/pages/rule/gameplay/trait.md

 If the trait has a number in parentheses after it, then it can interact with immaterial objects whose presence is less than or equal to it.
 If no number appears, then it uses the objects presence.
 With the Presence Extrusion talent, any object you wield or wear is considered to have the imbued trait with a value equal to twice your presence.

 ### Flowing
 The [@trait Flowing @] trait means that the attack is capable of shifting its shape when it impacts an object.
-When a creature attempts to block a [@trait Flowing @] attack, they suffer a `-12` penalty since your attack can flow around the attempt to block.
+When a creature attempts to block a [@trait Flowing @] attack, they suffer a `-12` deed penalty since your attack can flow around the attempt to block.
 A defense with the [@trait Imbued @] trait allows the target to extend their defense in such a way as to properly block a [@trait Flowing @] attack.
 The Game Master may consider where the diverted flow goes, possibly reconnecting behind the target.

 An area attack with the [@trait Flowing @] trait, along with being difficult to block, will maintain its volume if the power is created in a confined space.